Chebyshev Expansion of the Zernike Polynomials: Overview

 \begin{defn}(Coupling coefficients) for even $n-m \ge 0$. \end{defn}

-\begin{rem} In principle this can be achieved by inverting the matrix of the forward expansion---which is basically equivalent to a Gram-Schmidt procedure or to equating \eqref{eq.xofR} with \eqref{eq.xnofT} and inverting the matrix with the $h$-coefficients---, but more stringent formulas are obtained by another intermediate representation of the polynomials in the monomial basis. \end{rem} \begin{rem} Both types of polynomials obey second order differential equations, so another approach---not followed here---is to start from the differential equation of the Zernike polynomials \cite{MatharArxiv0705a} and to use the generic algorithms of seeking solutions in the Chebyshev basis. \end{rem}
+\begin{rem} Both types of polynomials obey second order differential equations, so another approach---not followed here---is to start from the differential equation of the Zernike polynomials \cite{MatharArxiv0705a} and to use the generic algorithms of seeking solutions in the Chebyshev basis \cite{ClenshawMPCPS53}. \end{rem}